argmaxml/image-search/README.md

 An ideal candidate would be someone who is **proficient in python**, **curious** and able to do **independent research** when necessary.

-Our offices in Ramat-Gan, Jabotinsky st. 155 and we work one day a week from there, the rest of the week we work from home or from client's premises.
+Our offices in Ramat-Gan, Jabotinsky st. 155 and we work one day a week from there, the rest of the week we work from home or from clients' premises.

 ## Some videos from past projects